ShrishailK/Amazon-recommendation-engine/README.md

 The three notebooks we see perform the follwong functions:
    - ETL Notebook : This notebook contains the implemented Extract, Transform and load pipline (ETL pipeline).
    - Modelling Notebook : This notebook contains the Machine learning pipeline developed with NLTK and Scikit-Learn.
-   - Amazon recommendation engine : Run the this notebook to see the results.
+   - Amazon recommendation engine : Run this notebook to see the results.

 The description of various .npz files and pickle file saved in the 'Pickle' folder is as follows: